joaovittor-22/green-cli/README.md

 # green-cli

 **Do you like green?**
-A simple CLI tool to backdate Git commits and colorize your GitHub contribution graph.
+A simple CLI tool made with urfave and golang to backdate Git commits and colorize your GitHub contribution graph.
 Easily generate commits for today or simulate contribution streaks from the past!

 ---